 As policies evolve, these systems must also evolve.

-What begins as a manageable project can quickly become a long-term engineering commitment.
+For in-house development teams, what begins as a manageable project can quickly become a long-term engineering commitment.

 The hidden complexity of building